The 2021 Festival has been canceled due to concerns about COVID-19.

 There will be a festival band made up of area musicians again this year; there will be a rehearsal in the morning before the festival.
-If you would like to participate in the festival band, please download a registration form:
+More details are available on the Festival Band page.
+Download our flyer!

 The Three Rivers Community Band Festival was begun in order to highlight the community bands in the Pittsburgh, Pennsylvania area.
-The first festival, sponsored by the East Winds Symphonic Band, was presented on April 4, 2004 at the Upper St. Clair Theatre, and was a phenomenal success.
+The first festival, sponsored by the East Winds Symphonic Band, was presented on April 4, 2004 at the Upper St. Clair Theater, and was a phenomenal success.
 The festival has since been an annual tradition each spring.

 To be placed on the mailing list, or if you have comments or questions, please email festival @ ewsb.org.